the-isf-academy/project-game-sonic/assessment.md

 and works similarly to google meets.
 We have used this platform many times and it has became an app that we use regularly to communicate with each other at home.*

+#### Piece of evidence
+*(Feature Lab Feature Proposal | Team Sonic) planning documentation*

+Justification of engagement:
+*This document shows strong evidence of our planning for the game codes.
+We worked evenly on this document and have detailed descriptions of what we have planned to code for the game.
+This includes each individual classes and functions that we planned to write.*

+#### Grade
+We think that we should get a 7 on this strand, as we have provided multiple pieces of evidence which showed us fulfilling this criteria.
 --------------------------------------------------------------------